Cezmi Akdis

 Cezmi Akdis is a medical researcher in the field of immunology.
 He is director of the Swiss Institute of Allergy and Asthma Research (SIAF) in Davos, Switzerland and the editor in chief of the journal Allergy.

 He has been a professor in University of Zürich Medical Faculty since 2006, and one of the directors of the Christine Kühne-Center for Allergy Research and Education in Davos, Switzerland.

-Education
+Education & Early Career

-Akdis Received his medical degree from Uludag University Medical Faculty, Bursa, Turkey in 1985.
-He has specialized in infectious disease and clinical microbiology 1991 and in immunology at Uludag University in 1994, and further was named a Venia Legendi (Habilitation) at the University of Zürich 2001.
+Akdis received his medical degree from Uludag University Medical Faculty, Bursa, Turkey in 1985.
+He has specialized in infectious disease and clinical microbiology 1991 and in immunology at Uludag University in 1994, and further was named a Venia Legendi (Habilitation) at the University of Zürich 2002.

-Publications
+Academic career

-Akdis has published more than 650 articles.
-His current h-index is 140. and he has received over 80,000 citations.
-He has also been selected to the ISI Web of Science and has received the Thomson Reuters (Clarivate) Highly Cited Researcher in the field of immunology in 2017, 2018, 2019, 2020 and 2021.
+Cezmi Akdis began his medical career as a General Practitioner at Gölhisar Health Center, Turkey, in 1985.He completed a five-year residency in Infectious Diseases followed by two years of specialization in Immunology at Uludağ University, Bursa, Turkey, in 1987.
+In 1993, he was appointed assistant professor at Uludağ University, Bursa.
+Between 1993 and 1994, he worked as a research fellow at Ciba-Geigy Ltd., Allergy Research, Basel, Switzerland.
+From 1994, he joined the Swiss Institute of Allergy and Asthma Research (SIAF) in Davos, Switzerland, first as a Research Fellow and from 1998 as Group Leader.
+He received his “Venia Legendi” (Habilitation) from the University of Zurich Medical Faculty in 2002.
+In 2006, he was appointed Extraordinarius Professor at the University of Zurich Medical Faculty, with promotion rights in 2008 from the Science Faculty.
+He became Ordinarius Professor at the University of Zurich Medical Faculty in 2013.